b3py0/data-wrangles/README.md

 # data-wrangles
-Data wrangling code for python and pandas
+Data wrangling code for python and pandas - this repo contains useful commands I use for subsetting and generally wrangling pandas dataframes and comes from various projects I have undertaken.
+It's my personal reference source.